emscripten-core/emscripten/site/source/docs/building_from_source/verify_emscripten_environment.rst

 		python emcc

 ..
-COMMENT:: **HamishW** Need to clarify if this last point on Python2 is Linux/Mac only, and if not, what needs to be done on Windows.
+COMMENT : **HamishW** Need to clarify if this last point on Python2 is Linux/Mac only, and if not, what needs to be done on Windows.

 If none of the above is helpful, then please :ref:`contact us <contact>` for help.